alexmanrique/blog/_posts/2020-08-28-what-is-new-in-java-9.md

 10 - Unified JVM logging
 -------------------------------

-The goal of this improvement is to provide a unified logging system for all the componenents of the JVM .
+The goal of this improvement is to provide a unified logging system for all the components of the JVM .

 When running our Java application if we add the new command line option `-Xlog` we will be able to use this new logging system.